 Why did you start this project?

 While doing this chaplain work, I realized that there were no downloadable singalong hymns for people with dementia anywhere online, let alone for for free – so I decided to create them myself.

 I love the work I do with elders and the way I see God’s spirit reach them through music every single week.
 It’s common for seniors to begin weeping when they hear certain songs, and people with limited or even no verbal ability move their lips to the lyrics or raise their heads and hands.
 Their spirits come alive, whether for a moment or longer, and it’s beautiful.

 I figure that if activity directors, other chaplains, or even volunteers want to provide a simple church service for elders with dementia, these downloadable singalong hymns (along with my free worship agendas) will make it easy.
 You won’t have to be musical or a trained worship leader to offer this important spiritual care.

-The bulk of these funds will go for studio time, musicians, and copies of sheet music.
+The bulk of funds paid for studio time, my nine professional musicians, and copies of sheet music.
 I don’t make any profit doing this ministry.
 But I do believe in paying artists, such as sound engineers and musicians, for their work.

 Are donations tax-deductible?

 Sorry, no. Spiritual Eldercare is not set up as a nonprofit (at least not yet).
 If you’re part of an organization or foundation that requires a tax receipt for donations, please let me know.